zesetup/vaadin-spring-billet/README.md

 # vaadin-spring-billet

-Spring boot + Vaadin UI with lazy load to grid
+Spring boot + Vaadin UI with lazy load data to grid

+Vaadin 8 is on "Master" branch.

+Vaadin 11 on "Vaadin_11" branch.

 # Run local